scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

   reggae, robbins, dude, smoke, cat

-Drug users in this data set reference drinking, smoking, partying, and music more then non-users and also use particular profane terms.
+Drug users in this data set reference drinking, smoking, partying, and music more than non-users and also use particular profane terms.

 Conclusion
 ----------